Phase transition in random tensors with multiple independent spikes: Main Results

 \subsection{Structure of the Rest of the Paper}

-The key ingredient of this paper is an observation that the total variation distance between $W$ and $T_k$ can be expressed as an integral related to the free energy of the so-called pure $p$-spin models with scalar- and vector-valued spin configurations (Lemma \ref{dtv_free}).
+The key ingredient of this paper relies on an observation that the total variation distance between $W$ and $T_k$ can be expressed as an integral related to the free energy of the pure $p$-spin models with scalar- and vector-valued spin configurations (Lemma \ref{dtv_free}).
 Section \ref{sec3} defines these models, characterizes their high-temperature regimes and presents results on the fluctuation of the free energy and concentration of the overlap of the models.
-Using this background material, we establish Theorems \ref{thm1}-\ref{maintheorem2} in Section \ref{sec4}.
-In Section \ref{sub4.4}, we present the proof of Theorem \ref{thm0}, which we prove using our results on the detection problem as well as the so-called Nishimori identity.
+Section \ref{sec4} establishes Theorems \ref{thm1}-\ref{maintheorem2}, while Section \ref{sub4.4} presents the proof of Theorem \ref{thm0}.
 The rest of the sections are devoted to establishing the main results in Section~\ref{sec3}.
 In Sections \ref{sec:high_temp_k1} and \ref{high_temp_k>1}, we prove the asserted structures of the high-temperature regimes.
 These proofs are the most crucial components in this paper.
-Sections \ref{sec6} and \ref{sec7} establish the high-temperature behavior of the overlap and the free energy when $k=1.$ Finally, Section \ref{sec9} extends the theory established in Sections \ref{sec6} and \ref{sec7} to the case where $k>1$.
-Since the arguments are similar to those of the case where $k=1$, we only sketch them while emphasizing the difference between the two cases.
+Sections \ref{sec6} and \ref{sec7} establish the high-temperature behavior of the overlap and the free energy when $k=1.$